NxRoot/SynapseKiller/README.md

 **Portable Version**
 * Doesn't run on startup unless you move the executable to `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp`
-* Comes with 2 executables, `SynapseKiller.exe` or `SynapseEnabler.exe` to Reset and Re-Enable Razer Synapse
+* Comes with 2 executables, `SynapseKiller.exe` and `SynapseEnabler.exe` to Reset and Re-Enable Razer Synapse

 # How to Install